Problem-based Learning

 They don’t just follow instructions from an adult in a

 classroom-setting.
-Instead, children ask questions,
+Instead, children ask questions, discover

-discover answers, solve problems and tackle real
+answers, solve problems and tackle real challenges being

 Learners solve problems by imagining, investigating,